tayganr/azure-ai-agent-lab/README.md

 | 🚀 **Run**     | The activation of an agent to perform tasks based on the thread's messages.
 During a run, the agent processes the information and may call models and tools to achieve its objectives. |
 | 📝 **Run Step**     | A detailed list of actions taken by the agent during a run.
 Each step shows how the agent interacts with tools, models, and messages to reach its final outcome.
 Examining run steps helps you understand the agent's decision-making process. |

-Based on the provided context, here's an explanation of how pricing works for the Azure AI Agent Service:

 ## 🤔 Technical Prerequisites

 1. **Azure Subscription**: